seaofvoices/crosswalk/docs/Guide/GettingStarted.md

 ## How It Works

 crosswalk is a framework that handles the communication between clients and server.
-It abstracts all the remote events and remote functions your game can need.
+It abstracts all the remote events and remote functions your game needs.

-You don't have to call crosswalk, instead it will load your modules and initialize everything for you.
-In order to that, modules need to have a specific structure that crosswalk can understand.
+You don't have to call crosswalk.
+Instead, it will load your modules and initialize everything for you.
+In order to do that, modules need to have a specific structure that crosswalk can understand.
 The basic structure is really simple, all you need is to define a function that will build the module.

 There is more information in the next pages about how to create crosswalk modules, but here is a quick preview of what it looks like: